jessebridge/RefridgeratorTemperatureEvaluator/README.md

 * The get_average function takes in an array which contains Integer values for the current key in the current json_array_output iteration.
-* Error handling for empty arrays
+* Error handling for empty arrays and TypeErrors
 * Calculates the average by summing the array values and dividing them by the length of the array